spewspews/TAOCP/readme.md

 are not difficult to port to Unix.
 For more information on the differences see [this paper](http://doc.cat-v.org/plan_9/4th_edition/papers/comp).

-I am also trying to maintain unix versions as well so find those in the Unix [subdirectory](http://www.codigo.co/code/Knuth/x86_64/unix/).
+I am also maintaining unix versions of the assembly code so find those in the Unix [subdirectory](http://www.codigo.co/code/Knuth/x86_64/unix/).